DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Related Work

+\textbf{Multimodal Large Language Models.} Recent years have witnessed rapid progress in multimodal large language models (MLLMs), which extend large language models with visual encoders to support unified vision--language understanding and reasoning.
+Representative proprietary systems such as GPT-4V and GPT-4o~\cite{gpt4o_20240806} demonstrate strong multimodal capabilities and accelerate the trend of integrating explicit visual interaction into reasoning~\cite{openai2025thinking}.
+On the open-source side, Qwen-VL/Qwen2.5-VL~\cite{Qwen2.5-VL} provides scalable and strong multimodal backbones with competitive OCR and document understanding; LLaVA-style models~\cite{liu2023visual} popularize instruction-tuned MLLMs by aligning vision encoders with LLMs through multimodal instruction data; and DeepSeek-VL~\cite{wu2024deepseek} advances large-scale multimodal pretraining with competitive performance.

 \textbf{Counterfactual Reasoning in Vision-Language Models.} Counterfactual reasoning in VLMs can be categorized into two types: counterfactual data generation and inference-based reasoning.
 The first enhances robustness by constructing or augmenting counterfactual samples to reduce bias and hallucination.
 For example, Learning Chain of Counterfactual Thought~\cite{zhang2020counterfactual} disentangles factual knowledge from reasoning via CoBRa and CoCT datasets; C-VQA~\cite{zhang2024if} and CRIPP-VQA~\cite{patel2022cripp} construct benchmarks for counterfactual VQA in static and video settings, respectively; Counterfactual Vision and Language Learning~\cite{abbasnejad2020counterfactual} and Counterfactual Contrastive Learning~\cite{zhang2024learning} generate counterfactuals through structural causal models and perturbation strategies, while CounterCurate~\cite{zhang2024countercurate} improves compositional reasoning by augmenting training data with physically grounded examples and semantic counterfactuals using generative models.
 The second type focuses on inference with mechanisms such as Counterfactual-based Saliency Maps~\cite{wang2023counterfactual} for contrastive visual explanation, DiG-IN~\cite{augustin2024dig} for diffusion-guided latent edits, and Counterfactual VQA~\cite{niu2021counterfactual} for causal effect modeling.
-However, most existing approaches either treat counterfactuals as data augmentation without explicitly constraining the reasoning process, or apply them only at inference for explanation, leaving a gap in methods that can jointly enforce faithful reasoning steps and correct answers during training.
+CFMM~\cite{li2024eyes} curates a manually labeled benchmark of presupposition-based counterfactual questions to systematically expose MLLMs' limitations in hypothetical visual reasoning.
+Beyond counterfactual perturbations, MM-Verify~\cite{sun2025mmverifyenhancingmultimodalreasoning} addresses a related failure mode in multimodal reasoning by introducing a verification model that checks chain-of-thought trajectories.